rtpHarry/jet-woo-builder-category-custom-product-template/readme.md

 an activating hook in an upcoming version to fix this.

 # Changelog
+1.2.0 - 6 September 2022
+  - Bugfix - 500 error in some scenarios because global $product was not yet defined
+  - Bugfix - Incorrect reference to self const in php code
+  - Bugfix - Wrong version number in jsdocs comments

 1.1.0 - 8 August 2022
   - Improve wording of field labels to clarify that it is the product template being assigned.